mkuma01/DataPipelines/README.md

 # DataPipelines
-Create aws data pipelines for my learning and development.
+Create various data pipelines for my learning and development.